 Glynn, Basil and Kerr, Paul and McGorrian, Tom (2016) Emmaus in the UK 1991-2016 - Brochure / Booklet.
 [Artefact]

 Glynn, Basil and Kim, Jeongmee (2017) Life is beautiful: gay representation, moral panics, and South Korean television drama beyond Hallyu.
 Quarterly Review of Film and Video, 34 (4). pp. 333-347.
 ISSN 1050-9208

 Glynn, Basil and Kim, Jeongmee (2014) International circulation and local retaliation: East Asian television drama and its Asian connotations.
 In: Reading Asian Television Drama: Crossing Borders and Breaking Boundaries.
 Kim, Jeongmee , ed.
 Reading Contemporary Television .
 I.B.
 Tauris, London, pp. 27-46.
 ISBN 9781845118600

-Glynn, Basil (2014) Approximating cultural proximity and accentuating cultural difference: cross border transformation in Asian television drama.
+Glynn, Basil (2013) Approximating cultural proximity and accentuating cultural difference: cross-border transformations in Asian television drama.
 In: Reading Asian Television Drama: Crossing Borders and Breaking Boundaries.
 Kim, Jeongmee , ed.
 Reading Contemporary Television .
 I.B.
 Tauris, London, pp. 43-64.
 ISBN 9781845118600

 Glynn, Basil and Kim, Jeongmee (2016) Mortality and morality in CSI: getting away with gore.
 In: Death and Culture Conference, 01-03 Sept 2016, The University of York, York, UK.